Eighteen Wheels and a Dozen Roses

 "Eighteen Wheels and a Dozen Roses" is a song written by Paul Nelson and Gene Nelson, and recorded by American country music artist Kathy Mattea.
 It was released in March 1988 as the second single from her album Untasted Honey.
 The song hit number one on both the US and Canadian Country charts in 1988.

 Content

 The song is about a truck driver named Charlie who is retiring after thirty years to spend more time with his wife.
 The song mentions Charlie receiving a gold watch, a common retirement gift.
 The song's chorus counts down from the number 18 (the number of wheels) to 12 (the roses), until Charlie eventually reaches the "one that he loves."

+Critical reception

+In 2024, Rolling Stone placed "Eighteen Wheels and a Dozen Roses" at #176 on its 200 Greatest Country Songs of All Time ranking.